Making a profit is at the center of trading, so it is important to understand how profit and loss are calculated in Coinrule fully.

 Also, the profit doesn't consider the trading fees shown separately on the activity page, thereby giving you the accurate value of your holdings.

-Overall, the profit calculation in Coinrule is designed to portray the real value that Coinrule adds to one’s wallet while trading.
+Overall, the profit calculation in Coinrule is designed to portray the real value Coinrule adds to one's wallet while trading.
 The total profit on the dashboard gives a trader an overall idea of his performance while trading.
-Having a proper profit calculation allows traders to reassess their strategies’ success or failure and adjust accordingly.
+Having a proper profit calculation allows traders to reassess their strategies' success or failure and adjust accordingly.

-Realized and Unrealized Profit
+Realised and Unrealised Profit

 The profit of each rule takes into account the performance of all trades the rule executes, both open and closed.